topologicalhurt/Thesis/README.md

 These goals are perfectly suited in-line with an FPGA platform hence the very impetus for the project.

+> [!WARNING]
+> This README is not a substitute for the whitepaper / thesis included under ```docs```.
+That is the real 'jumping off' point for the project: it's motivations, it's context, it's design & it's theoretical underpinnings.
+This is more of a 'lax' / casual description of how the project is structured and what someone can expect from it.

 ## FPGA based system architecture overview

-Because the aforementioned goals have such good synergy & parity with an FPGA based design, the broad-level hardware system architecture includes the following:
+Because the aforementioned goals have such good synergy & parity with an FPGA based design, it makes alot of sense to implement user-configurable DSP kernels that meet very strict timing, throughput, fidelity & scalablity requirements onto an FPGA.
+The following section provides a broad-level overview of the hardware architecture involved in the project.
 ___
 ### _Static_ hardware elements
-> Of course, every part of the fabric has to be dynamic.
-It might be that a element / component should never have a reason to be touched by partial reconfiguration because it would break the processing chain.

-> Typically either:
-> * Frequently called elements
+> The focus of the initial research was to allow for user-configurable 'modules' called *kernels* to be dynamically configured on the fabric using a common description language.
+These kernels depend upon other conventional, in-built DSP modules or operations in order to function.
+In other words, anytime something is referred to as 'static' it is a direct shorthand for **'exists on the fabric at all times; a direct part of the system architecture.'** These parts can be categorised as falling under any combination of the following:

-> * Necessary / expected elements
+> * Necessary / expected elements: the configurable kernels depend upon certain axiomatic operations like trig functions, IP cores Etc.
-> * Elements that are critical to the processing chain's latency or cause artefacts when removed
+> * Elements that are critical to the processing chain, but might not cause it to directly fail: cause artefacts, errors or incorrectness when removed.
-> * Highly optimised or pipelined elements (I.e. in much the same way that a hot-path might have hand-rolled assembly)
+> * Frequently called elements (I.e. in much the same way that a hot-path might have hand-rolled assembly, these elements are often frequently called & already optimised.
+They're expected to be used so often in almost any configurable kernel that they may as well just be outright included and re-referenced.)
-> * Elements that significantly interleave common user functions, AXI, communication protocols, IO protocols or are otherwise very in-situ because of their constant reporting
+> * Elements that significantly interleave with communication: this could be AXI, communication protocols, IO or otherwise needed to interlink modules, report metadata Etc.
-> * Expensive, or otherwise makes little to no sense, for the component to be reconfigurable
+> * Expensive, or otherwise makes little to no sense for the component to be completely reconfigurable.

 > [!NOTE]
-> Examples include: two-pole / second order filters, buses, typical IP cores, common user functions like FFT, common user FX 'banks' like Delay, reverb Etc.
+> Examples include: two-pole / second order filters *(I.e. necessary), truncation or readback modules *(I.e. critical to processing chain but might not be neccessary)*, mix-down operations & certain FX like delay *(I.e. frequently called)*, most typical IP cores like cordics, LUTS etc. *(I.e. significantly interleave with communication)*, functions like FFT, LAPLACE, DCT, VOLTARRE *(I.e. a combination of highly optimised, frequently called, expected, expensive or makes little sense to reconfigure)*.

 ___

 ___
 ### _Connections_ (Buses, 'Routing matrices', Pipes, AXI etc...)

-> [Audio ensemble cores](#audio-ensemble-cores) need to communicate with each other, the off-FPGA infrastructure (_I.e.
-See: [Pynq Z-2 docs](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/695/DFR0600_Web.pdf)_ & additionally need to frequently report their status or have their state piped into other elements or access shared pools of memory like when doing sampling or granular synthesis.
+> [Audio ensemble cores](#audio-ensemble-cores) (or equivalently user configurable kernels) need to communicate with each other, the on-chip or on-board infrastructure (_I.e.
+See: [Pynq Z-2 docs](https://mm.digikey.com/Volume0/opasdata/d220001/medias/docus/695/DFR0600_Web.pdf)_ & need to frequently report their status, accesses & other metadata needed for hardware scheduling.

-> [!NOTE]
-> There is some notable overlap here with _Deferred analysis_.
-That is, elements that are used in connective paths are not mutually exclusive with other elements, particularly those that have a role in deciding the footprint of the fabric.
-The routing matrix, for instance, is a state based input into the [allocator algorithms](#software--allocator-based-system-architecture-overview)
 ___

 ___
-### Audio _ensemble cores_
+### _User configurable kernels_ / Audio _ensemble cores_

-> Audio ensemble cores are the partially reconfigurable 'crux' of the project components that allow the user to combine on-fabric logic & off-fabric software based implementations into a multi-channel truly parallel effects processing environment.
-They are essentially the 'modules' that are slotted into by the user to allow for the experience of virtualized, swappable hardware.
-Kind of like if you could write multiple of your own hard-synthesizers in code and have them run in parallel.
+> *User configurable kernels*, used interchangeably with *Audio ensemble cores*, are the partially reconfigurable 'crux' of the project components that are uploaded to the board as part of the toolchain.
+They depend upon a netlist / heirarchy of other elements which compositely change the signal. **The very big-picture of this project is that to enable as many of these cores as possible, in a way that preserves non-linearities as best as possible AND with as strict a tolerance as possible on latency, timing & throughput as possible we have to intelligently schedule hardware.** There are essentially 4 ways of doing this:

+- **Predicting / anticipating the evolving demands of a signal:** (memory, time, computation requirements).
+By "dynamically predicting the future workload" of the signal we can more intelligently decide what type of resources it will call upon.
+I.e. the kernel is going to use a-lot of trig functions at a low precision but require a-lot of DSPS?
+Load in the LUT implementation of trig functions, rather than their polynomial DSP implementation, offseting resource usage from the DSPS and speeding up the computation.
+- **Swapping kernels via DFX:** This is implicit in the idea above.
+Sometimes a kernel will implement a really complex functionality that can't be loaded at once E.g. an RF power amplifier, an AMP sim, a filter ladder.
+Sometimes it will use one module once and never again (I.e. we could observe this by it's zero-input or impulse response.)
+Under these circumstances, it makes sense that we would want to swap out the module itself or dependencies of the module to reserve resources.
+- **Tricks that involve treating a composite chain as a much simpler single block or approximation:** If we have the entire time domain (sample) or know the signal transformation is steady-state or periodic over a reasonable interval then we might be able to roll a kernel described as a complex composite of blocks / dependencies into a single kernel.
+Wherever possible, we want to reduce the dimension & order of the implementation so-long as the isomorphic form is meets the tolerance requirements.
+- **Negotiating between kernels:** If the optimisations above fail & the head-room is needed, then we might have to sacrifice fidelity or throughput according to preference.
+The implementation is intelligent enough that it can settle back into a local-minima of sorts by allowing kernels to 'talk' to each other & decide what introduced errors are acceptable, at the gain of more resources.

 ___
 ### _Deferred analysis_ components

 > These are components that collect metrics or information about the system as it runs.
-For instance, one of the most essential metrics is how many times (how frequently) a user-defined module calls each other relevant module so that the Allocator can intelligently decide on how to better re-build, re-route & reuse the user-core.
+For instance, one of the most essential metrics is how many times (how frequently) a kernel calls other kernels.
 ___

 ___
 ### Outboard & input utilities

-> Coherent audio platforms greatly benefit from filtering, mixing, multi-track recording, stereo & mono output Etc. these are regarded as neccessery convenience functions to the user.
-The idea is to make this system as modular & extensible as possible so that the partially reconfigurable part of the design is a purely intermediate step:
+> Audio platforms greatly benefit from filtering, mixing, multi-track recording, stereo & mono output Etc. these are regarded as neccessery convenience functions to the user in this project.
+Another big idea is that the partially reconfigurable part of the design is a purely intermediate step (in the sense of sound synthesis being completely abstracted away from where it is input and output).
+In utilities &#8594; User kernels & supporting system kernels &#8594; Out utilities.

 ![FPGA IO overview diagram](docs/imgs/IOOverview.svg)

-> * FIR taps
+Planned outboard utilities include:

-> * Filters of arbitrary poles
+> * Amplification (class-d)
 > * Buck-boost converters / power switching
 > * Translation into USB (or other) format
+> * Translation into CODEC
 > * Signal MUXING
 ___

 ## Software / Allocator based system architecture overview

-The ```PYNQ-Z2``` platform includes ```Dual arm A9 cores @ 650MHz``` which allow for possibilities that would either require for the FPGA to implement an expensive _(& frankly unaffordable)_ soft core (I.e. micro-blitz, custom core).
-Tasks that should be run on these cores include:
+The ```PYNQ-Z2``` platform includes ```Dual arm A9 cores @ 650MHz``` which allows the implementation to perform tasks better suited to soft-core tasks.
+These include:

-* _RTOS_ or lightweight _OS_: self-explanitory.
-Both cores are required to implement operations that require either an RTOS or OS.
+* _RTOS_ or lightweight _OS_: Both cores are required to implement operations that require either an RTOS or OS.
 I.e. to run the Allocator, serve content through the exposed _UI_ Etc...
-* _Allocator_: analysis of the fabric is constantly being performed so that resources can be intelligently allocated between & within ensemble cores; a low-latency overhead environment for audio can be maintained.
+* _Allocator_: analysis of the fabric is constantly being performed not on the FPGA itself but on soft-cores.
 * _Scripts / callbacks_: Script callbacks / event hooks can occur.
+I.e. kernel specifies interrupt after operation x &#8594; FPGA does operation x &#8594; Soft-core takes over &#8594; Specified script is run

 > [!IMPORTANT]
-> This is on the [TODO](#todos-from-research-→-production) list
+> This is on the [TODO](#todos-from-research-→-production) list:
-> * _Dynamic re-compilation of code_: Allow for code to be dynamically optimised based on the FPGA's runtime information
+> * _Dynamic re-compilation of code_: Allow for code to be dynamically optimised on the soft-core through use of JIT compiler

 ___
 ### ECDL (Ensemble Core Description Language)

-> ECDL is a high-level common language that the end-user deploys to control the audio ensemble cores
+> ECDL is a high-level common language that mixes in template language descriptions that is used to deploy & control the audio ensemble cores.
+The premise is:

+> * Implement logic in a HDL
-> * Create a common descriptor and/or template level description of the desired processing chain
+> * Include a common descriptor and/or template level description of the desired processing chain.
+Can reference pre-existing modules & custom HDL.
 > * Hook-in callback or script functions to be executed on the arm cores on defined events
 > * Translate the descriptor language into HDL (system verilog) & then a bitstream